September 11 - 18

 Frequently Asked Questions

-After registering on Eventbrite, please fill out the Google Form [coming soon] linked in your confirmation email to request your supplies.
-WMEAC will provide disposable gloves and trash bags to all registered participants.
-There will be supply hubs located in Grand Rapids, Grandville, Kentwood, Walker, and Plainfield township.
-Times and dates vary for each hub so please register on the Google Form in advance.
-Community specific information will be available closer to the Cleanup.
+After registering on Eventbrite, please look at our Cleanup Site Map to find the nearest supply hub.
+Disposable gloves and trash bags are available to all registered participants!
+There will be supply hubs located in Grand Rapids, East Grand Rapids, Grandville, Kentwood, and Walker.
+Times and dates vary for each hub so please check their availability on the site map in advance.

 Keeping our neighborhoods and rivers clean doesn’t last just a week.
 If you are interested in becoming a permanent steward consider adopting your local storm drain through the Adopt-a-Drain program by the Lower Grand River Organization of Watersheds.
 Learn more about storm drain maintenance at lgrow.org/adopt-a-drain.